Francesco149/tos-tools/README.md

 # NOTE
-most of these tools are incomplete, undocumented, old, unmaintained. the only two scripts I have been using and updating are tos-mirror and tos-commit
+most of these tools are incomplete, undocumented, old, unmaintained. the only two scripts I have been using and updating are tos-qemu and tos-commit

 # intro
 various tools I glued together for my TempleOS workflow